tcpipuk/tomfos.tr/docs/postgres/tuning/index.md

+---
+title: Introduction to Tuning PostgreSQL
+description: Why tune PostgreSQL?
+This guide introduces the basics of optimising PostgreSQL beyond its defaults for better performance, using Matrix Synapse as a key example.
+---

 # Tuning PostgreSQL for a Matrix Synapse Homeserver

 Welcome to the guide on fine-tuning PostgreSQL for your Matrix Synapse Homeserver.
 Matrix Synapse is